 8) "Policymakers and analysts almost always opt to use models that draw stark black-and-white conclusions, Manski said.
 But such certainty typically rests on flawed models and may lead to erroneous conclusions.
 Instead, he suggested reporting a range of estimates for the impact of a particular policy change, derived from a corresponding range of plausible models.
 This would generate more honesty in policy analysis, he said."

 Sharp: Honestly, these recent series of independent studies, by different Researchers, found a very wide range of deterrent effects, from 1-28 potential murderers deterred, and did so with a wide range of research which was the opposite of a stark black and white conclusions, with most researchers noting that their conclusions should not be looked at as, let's say, "stark black and white conclusions."
-While they, firmly, stand by their research, methodology and conclusions, they note the variables within their work and findings and conclude that their work is suggestive and/or supportive of deterrence, but that is about as stark a conclusion as can be made or has been made with a soft science.
+While the Researchers, firmly, stand by their research, methodology and conclusions, they note the variables within their work and findings and conclude that their work is suggestive and/or supportive of deterrence, but that is about as stark a conclusion as can be made or has been made with a soft science.

 The uncertainty is not deterrence, but the measurable impact of deterrence.